gsrinivasan-centime/CentimePlatformTestingSuite/docs/QUICK_START.md

 # Quick Start Guide

-This guide will help you get the Centime Test Management System up and running in minutes.
+This guide will help you get the Centime QA Portal up and running in minutes.

 ## Prerequisites Check